The road to perfection lies in constructive criticism and good feedback, and it is true to any profession — web design included.

 6. Identify the Root Cause of Their Feedback

 If you receive feedback that seems unhelpful, don’t completely write it off.
 Instead, take a closer look at what’s going on.
+Ask your client leading questions that will help you pinpoint the root of their feedback.
 For example:

 Client: “I don’t like the images on the home page.”